This information is also available as a downloadable PDF from the following link: Supplementary feeding of Turtle Doves PDF.

 Seed should be put out each week; spun or scattered to spread it thinly and evenly across the whole feeding site, to avoid creating piles or trails of seed.
 6kg of seed per week over a 50m x 5m feeding site is the recommended rate.

-This low rate of seed delivery has been tested and found to be safe for preventing a build up of pathogens.
-If you want to provide more seed then consider putting in more than one feeding plot.
+This low rate of seed delivery has been tested and found to be effective in minimising disease risk.
+If you want to provide more seed then the best option is to establish multiple plots and retain the same seed rate, or enlarge the existing plot.
+Do not add more seed to the existing plot.

-If there is a visible build-up of unused food, stop feeding for at least one week to reduce the chance of pathogen build-up.
+If there is a visible build up of unused food, stop feeding for at least one week to reduce disease risk.
+If seed build up continues, consider using an alternative site.

 Supplementary feeding for Turtle Doves can now be paid for as part of a Countryside Stewardship agreement (SP9 Species Supplement).
 Talk to your local Operation Turtle Dove or Natural England advisor for more details.